 Cincinnati, Ohio’s Anderson Clinic offers, as their website says, “treatments as unique as you are.”
 With a number of dynamic therapies available, including ketamine infusion, the Anderson Clinic staff are well-positioned to provide highly individualized treatment plans for those suffering from resistant and chronic conditions.
 Low-dose ketamine therapy is effective in treating numerous mental health conditions, including postpartum depression, PTSD, and substance abuse.
 Ketamine acts on the regulation of glutamate in the brain, and thus often offers significant positive benefits to those who have seen little or no relief from mainstream treatments.

 Dr. Teresa Anderson opened the Anderson Clinic in 2009 after spending time practicing at both the University of Cincinnati and the Cincinnati Psychoanalytic Institute.
 Along with her expert team, Dr. Anderson, one of Cincinnati’s top doctors of 2020, provides both medical and psychiatric support to those suffering from treatment-resistant mental health disorders.
+They also offer TMS therapy, which can be covered by insurance for certain conditions.

 Ketamine has been used as an anesthetic for over 30 years, and recent research shows that it helps to regulate glutamate, the transmission of which has a significant effect on one’s mental health.
 The Anderson Clinic provides compassionate care in a comfortable and safe environment.